yaw-computer-graphics-course/yaw-cs-341-epfl/Final_Project/final-report/final.md

 #### Validation

-Here are the results of the positions, normals, ssao and ssao with blur buffers. <br>
+To validate the SSAO implementation, we present the key intermediate buffers and final results below.
+Each step confirms that the underlying data and operations function as intended.

 <div style="text-align: center;">